dsydney/Project_1_Pounds/README.md

 ## Project Description

 Pounds provides meal tracking with financial motivators for sticking to daily goals.
 Users set a Calorie limit through macronutrient goals, then track their meals and snacks.
-Exceeding goal limits in one day incures a cost—typically on the order of $1—which is held in a seperate, trackable account (third-party) and accessable after long-term goals are met.
+Exceeding goal limits in one day incurs a cost—typically on the order of $1—which is held in a separate, trackable account (third-party) and accessible after long-term goals are met.

 ## Technologies Used